psf/pyperf/doc/api.rst

    Methods:

-   .. method:: add_metadata(metadata: dict)
+   .. method:: update_metadata(metadata: dict)

-      Add metadata to all runs of the benchmark.
+      Update metadata of all runs of the benchmark.

+      The benchmark must contain at least one run.

+      If the ``inner_loops`` metadata is already set and its value is modified, an exception is raised.

       See :ref:`Metadata <metadata>`.